fairecasoimeme/Zlinky_TIC/README.md

 ### Version 0016

-* Fix dataType for SINSTS ERQ1 and SMAXN for the reporting
+* Fix dataType for SINSTS ERQ1 and SMAXSN for the reporting
 * Fix acquisition after update
 * Delete some debug to free UART